elinscott/ase_koopmans/doc/ase/db/db.rst

 We need to give the ase users **grants** to edit this database::

-  mysql> GRANT ALL PRIVELEGES ON my_awesome_project.* TO 'ase'@'localhost' IDENTIFIED BY 'strongPassword';
+  mysql> GRANT ALL PRIVILEGES ON my_awesome_project.* TO 'ase'@'localhost' IDENTIFIED BY 'strongPassword';

 Now, from a Python script we can connect to the database via